T R A V E L

 About the Author

-Heat and humidity could not wrest my love of traveling from me.
-I went to Bali, Australia, Europe, the Maldives, Mexico, Belize, and many other countries.
-For many years, I made every effort to be somewhere else on my birthday—Japan, Paris, Greece, Bangkok, Rome, Hong Kong.
-In the end, it could be the fatigue of the familiar that provoke new scenery, new music, and new language.
-Travel has rarely been a burden, but more of a sense of anticipation.
-Planning is half the fun!
+The heat and humidity never deterred me from traveling.
+I explored Bali, Australia, Europe, the Maldives, Mexico, Belize, and many other countries.
+For years, I made a tradition of celebrating my birthday somewhere new—Japan, Paris, Greece, Bangkok, Rome, Hong Kong.
+Perhaps it was the fatigue of the familiar that pushed me toward fresh scenery, new music, and unknown languages.
+Travel was never a burden; it was anticipation.
+Planning was half the fun.

 I didn’t always have a camera.
-I missed what I am sure would have been an award-winning photo (Paris, 2015, Vogue’s 95th Anniversary Party at the Hôtel Potocki) and numerous other “moments” where people shifted, the light changed, or a car blocked the view, but I have captured some that seem timeless.
+I missed what could have been an award-winning shot—Paris, 2015, Vogue’s 95th Anniversary Party at the Hôtel Potocki—and countless other moments where light shifted, people moved, or a car blocked the perfect frame.
+But I captured some that still feel timeless.

 Contact